nicfel/Mascot-Tutorial/README.md

 	<figcaption>Figure 2: Guess sampling times.</figcaption>
 </figure>

 After guessing the sampling times, the column **Date** should now have values between 2000 and 2002 and the column **Height** should have values from 0 to 2.
 The heights denote the time difference from a sequence to the most recently sampled sequence.
-If everything is specified correctly, the sequence with Height 0.0 should be have Date 2001.9... .
+If everything is specified correctly, the sequence with Height 0.0 should have Date 2001.9.
 Next, the sampling locations need to be specified.

 ### Get the sampling locations (Tip Locations)

-As for the sampling times, the sampling locations can be guessed from the sequence names.
-Initialilly the colum **Location** should be NOT_SET for every sequence.
+As for the sampling times, they can be guessed from the sequence names.
+Initially the column **Location** should be NOT_SET for every sequence.
 After clicking the _Guess_ button, you can split the sequence on the vertical bar "|" again.
 As said before, the locations are in the fourth group.
 After clicking the _OK_ button, the window should now look like in the figure below:

 <figure>
 	<a id="fig:example1"></a>